Introduction to ZIP Archives

 Add Multiple Files to a ZIP Archive in C#

-To add multiple files to a ZIP archive, you can choose one of the following methods:
+To add multiple files to a ZIP archive, you can choose from the following methods:

 Using FileStream

-Utilize the FileStream class to add multiple files to the ZIP archive with the Archive.CreateEntry(String, FileStream) method.
+Utilize the FileStream class to zip files in C# by adding multiple files to the ZIP archive with the Archive.CreateEntry(String, FileStream) method.
 Here’s how:

 Using FileInfo